ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 ```

+Note: it is possible to configure and run `http` and `https` simultaneously on Express Gateway.

 #### apiEndpoints
 API Endpoints are URLs that are exposed by the Express Gateway to listen to API requests.
 They are specified in conjunction with the [http](#http) and [https](#https) sections.
-An API endpoint can only be associated with one [pipeline](#pipeline) at time.
+An API endpoint can only be linked to one [pipeline](#pipeline) at time.

 Usage: minimum
 ```yaml